SuperBGLazer/easy-migrate-tool/README.md

 After each successful migration, the current version is stored in a file called `currentVersion.txt`.

 ## Development-only Mode
 The development-only mode allows you to execute specific scripts during the migration process that are intended for development purposes.
-By using the `-d` flag, any script that includes the `--development-only` comment in its first line will be executed.
+By using the `-d` flag, any script that includes the `-- development-only` comment in its first line will be executed.
 In addition, scripts without that flag will also be executed.
 This can be useful when you have scripts that contain development-specific changes or data and should only be executed in a development environment.

 To utilize the development-only mode, follow these steps:

 Ensure that the `-d` flag is included when running the easy-migrate command.
-Add the `--development-only` comment in the first line of any script that should be executed in development-only mode.
+Add the `-- development-only` comment in the first line of any script that should be executed in development-only mode.
 Example script (v3.sql) with the --development-only comment:

 ```sql